 I’ve put the IDOGEAR mag pouch through its paces in a cold-weather training scenario.
 The plastic outer shell didn’t crack in freezing temps, and the shock cord never stiffened up.
 Because it’s a softshell, the sides can flex slightly to accommodate different mag shapes.

-If you run multiple rifle platforms, it’s a convenient solution.
+For multiple rifle platforms, it’s a convenient solution.
 Just know you’ll be investing a bit more for the brand name and durable materials.

 Pros

-- Adjustable flap for added security
+- Adjustable flap

 Cons